Brexit and The Economist's Lack of Intelligence Unit - Guido Fawkes

 - They also predict a second referendum will lead to a “jump in support for UKIP.”
 That remains to be seen.

-On the economy EIU forecasted:
+On the economy EIU forecast:

 - They expected a contraction of 1% in 2017 (compared with 1.8% growth previously) as a slump in domestic demand pulls the economy into recession.
 UK GDP is on course to grow 1.9% in 2017.
 No contraction.
 No recession.